 Bunker Hill real estate is some of the most expensive in West Virginia, although Bunker Hill house values don't compare to the most expensive real estate in the U.S.

-Bunker Hill is a blue-collar town, with 36.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bunker Hill, you'll notice that it is more blue-collar than most other communities in America.
+36.19% of Bunker Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bunker Hill is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Bunker Hill who work in office and administrative support (15.93%), teaching (10.60%), and management occupations (9.92%).

 Also of interest is that Bunker Hill has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Bunker Hill is somewhat higher than in the average US city of 21.84%: 26.22% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Bunker Hill who are college-educated is somewhat higher than the average US community of 21.84%: 26.22% of adults in Bunker Hill have at least a bachelor's degree.

 The per capita income in Bunker Hill in 2022 was $39,702, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,808 for a family of four.
 However, Bunker Hill contains both very wealthy and poor people as well.